-- 1. Awareness of common words (adjectives used in daily verbal communication) - 2.
-Basic idea of sentence formation and thereby paragraph building and writing - 3.
-Communication according to daily and varied contextual scenarios - 4.
-Basic communication model/channel (sender, receiver and feedback), Active and passive listening skills - 5.
+- 1. Basic communication in tenses (past, present, future) - 2.
+Awareness of common words (adjectives used in daily verbal communication) - 3.
+Basic idea of sentence formation and thereby paragraph building and writing - 4.
+Communication according to daily and varied contextual scenarios - 5.
+Basic communication model/channel (sender, receiver and feedback), Active and passive listening skills - 6.
 Basic social etiquettes and knowledge of group work and communication that will enhance their professional growth

 - 1. To understand what life skills are and their importance in leading a happy and well-adjusted life - 2.
 To motivate students to look within and create a better version of self - 3.
-To introduce them to key concepts of values, life skills and business communication - 4.
+To introduce them to keyconcepts of values, life skills and business communication - 4.
 To enable them to practice basic communication - 5.
 To improve written skills of the students